Omimacgithub/Omimacgithub/README.md

 ## About myself

-I am a Computer Engineering graduate and I have a master degree in High-Performance Computing (HPC).
+Computer Engineering graduate specialized in High-Performance Computing (HPC).
 My motivation is centered on developing solutions to real-world problems by applying the latest advances in Machine Learning, as well as their subsequent optimization and deployment on cloud infrastructures and HPC clusters.

-I also have experience in Robotics and related technologies.
+I also have experience in Robotics.
 SLAM, GPS localization, intelligent algorithms and related technologies are of my interest!

 - 🔭 I’m currently investigating on ways to implement a multi-modal RAG system on [JETRAG](https://github.com/Omimacgithub/JETRAG).
 - 🌱 I’m currently learning about Machine Learning applied to solve Natural Language Processing tasks.